wdmg/yii2-options/README.md

     ?>

 # Status and version [ready to use]
+* v.1.3.12 - Added extra options to composer.json and navbar menu icon
 * v.1.3.11 - Bugfix url route for import
 * v.1.3.10 - Added choice param for non interactive mode
-* v.1.3.9 - Module refactoring
-* v.1.3.8 - Module transferred to base module interface.
-Update Yii2 version.